 Rather than spell out Etsy copyright infringement, it’s more effective to answer some common copyright infringement questions we get here at Marmalead.

-But there are loads of [insert illegal use of a licensed product here] already on Etsy!
+Q. But there are loads of [insert illegal use of a licensed product here] already on Etsy!
 Why aren’t they taken down?

 There sure are.

 And many of them get away with it by using the word “inspired” in their product descriptions, or Etsy simply hasn’t noticed yet.

 Using “inspired” somewhat acknowledges that something else has heavily influenced a product’s design but doesn’t admit to ripping it off completely.

 Combine this with the fact that Etsy isn’t out there policing every listing, and that’s why you’ll continue to see lots of examples of blatant copyright infringement.
 It’s important to note that there’s no way of finding out which listings are removed for copyright infringement.

 What’s there today may be entirely gone tomorrow.